ibm-cloud-docs/vmware-service/common/api-change-log.md

 * Added OpenID Connect (OIDC) configuration support for Cloud director sites.
 For more information, see:
    * [Get an OIDC configuration](/apidocs/vmware-service#get-oidc-configuration)
    * [Set an OIDC configuration](/apidocs/vmware-service#set-oidc-configuration)
-* Added {{site.data.keyword.tg_full_notm}} support to create and delete Transit Gateways for a virtual data center (VDC) edge.
+* Added {{site.data.keyword.tg_full_notm}} support to create and delete Transit Gateways for a VDC edge.
 For more information, see:
    * [Add IBM Transit Gateway connections to edge](/apidocs/vmware-service#add-transit-gateway-connections)
    * [Remove IBM Transit Gateway connections from edge](/apidocs/vmware-service#remove-transit-gateway-connections)